Madhav6524/Assignment3/README.md

 -  print the result

-  #task2  using of math modual
+  #task2  use of math modual

   - first import math module
   - take a number using input() and convert into integer and store in x